BlueCyro/Inspectrum/README.md

 # Inspectrum

-## This is a [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod that makes the color of your inspector panels reflect your custom user color cloud variable.
+This is a [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod that makes the color of your inspector panels reflect your custom user color cloud variable.
 Now you can inspect with the power of rainbows on your side!

 ### Installation:
-#### Simply drop the dll from the latest release into your nml_mods folder
+Simply drop the dll from the latest release into your nml_mods folder

 ### Usage:
-#### Open an inspector panel
+Open an inspector panel and it will be colored with whatever your `G-Neos.CustomUserColor` cloud variable is set to.
+This can optionally be overridden via [NeosModSettings](https://github.com/badhaloninja/NeosModSettings)

 ### Credits: